manish2kumar/Collab_Code/README.md

 - **Google Gemini API**: Powers the AI code review system.
 - **Piston API**: Public API for code execution.
 - **dotenv**: Manages environment variables.

+## Deployment & CI/CD

+The application is fully deployed and maintained with an automated CI/CD pipeline:

+- **Frontend** is deployed on **Vercel**.
+- **Backend** is deployed on **Render**.

+Both deployments are integrated with **GitHub CI/CD**, enabling automatic builds and deployments on every push to the main branches.
+This ensures a seamless and reliable development-to-production workflow with minimal manual intervention.

 ## Setup and Installation